 On 21 June 2021, Gheorghe Hagi, owner and founder of Viitorul, Gheorghe Popescu, chairman of Viitorul, and Ciprian Marica, owner of Farul Constanța, announced in a press conference that their two clubs from Constanța County have merged.
 Farul took Viitorul's place in the Liga I, while Viitorul virtually disappeared in the process of the merger.
 With the Farul Stadium in an advanced state of degradation, the new entity moved to the Viitorul Stadium in Ovidiu.

-Viitorul Constanta is a professional soccer team based in the city of Constanta, Romania.
-The team was founded in 2009 by former Romanian international player Gheorghe Hagi and has quickly become one of the most successful teams in the country.
-The team plays its home matches at the Stadionul Viitorul, which has a capacity of 4,264 spectators.
+Viitorul Constanta is a professional soccer team based in Constanta, Romania.
+The team was founded in 2009 by former Romanian international player Gheorghe Hagi, who also serves as the club's owner and manager.
+Viitorul Constanta has quickly risen through the ranks of Romanian football and is now considered one of the top teams in the country.